"Enjoy the journey. It's not only about achieving the goal."

 Another fallen tree.

-Continuing on.
-The lookout is the half way point of the loop.
+Finally we reached the lookout.
+This is the half way point for the loop.

 A bend in the trail.